Juzhan/TAP-Net/README.md

         "C+P+S-mul-hard": Use stablilty as hard constrain, use (C+P+S)/3 as reward
         # pack net strategy
         "C+P+S-RL-soft" : When packing strategy is pnet, use local pnet, use stablilty as soft constrain, use (C+P+S)/3 as reward
-        "C+P+S-RL-hard" : When packing strategy is pnet, use local pnet, use stablilty as hard constrain, use (C+P+S)/3 as reward
         "C+P+S-SL-soft" : When packing strategy is pnet, use local pnet, use stablilty as soft constrain, use (C+P+S)/3 as reward
-        "C+P+S-SL-hard" : When packing strategy is pnet, use local pnet, use stablilty as hard constrain, use (C+P+S)/3 as reward
         "C+P+S-G-soft"  : When packing strategy is pnet, use global pnet, use stablilty as soft constrain, use (C+P+S)/3 as reward
-        "C+P+S-G-hard"  : When packing strategy is pnet, use global pnet, use stablilty as hard constrain, use (C+P+S)/3 as reward
         "C+P+S-LG-soft" : When packing strategy is pnet, use local+global pnet, use stablilty as soft constrain, use (C+P+S)/3 as reward
         "C+P+S-LG-hard" : When packing strategy is pnet, use local+global pnet, use stablilty as hard constrain, use (C+P+S)/3 as reward